mgba-emu/mgba/README.md

 ### System requirements

 Requirements are minimal.
 Any computer that can run Windows Vista or newer should be able to handle emulation.
-Support for OpenGL 1.1 or newer is also required.
+Support for OpenGL 1.1 or newer is also required, with OpenGL 3.0 or newer for shaders and advanced features.

 Downloads
 ---------